haydensterling05/portfolio/README.md

 #### Project 2: Survey Data Analysis
 I completed this project as a final exam for one of my DS classes at Northwestern.

 I worked with a large dataset of over 1000 students and extracted useful insights relating to student social behavior.
-I worked with two other peers and collaborated using R Studio.
+Using various statistical methods and analysesl I validated my results and created visualizations to display my work.
+I worked with two other peers and collaborated using R.

 [Survey_Data_Analysis](survey_data_analysis_project/survey_data_analysis.html)